Grab Deal : Flat 30% off on live classes + 2 free self-paced courses - SCHEDULE CALL

 To be precise, software testing is an essential part of the software development process.
 Testing ensures that the software product meets the specified requirements and works as expected.
 By understanding the different types of testing and their purposes, software development teams can create robust and reliable software products that meet the needs of their customers.

-There are two primary methods of software testing: manual testing and automation testing.
+There are two primary software testing methods: manual testing and automation testing.
 Both methods have their advantages and disadvantages and can be used together to create a comprehensive testing strategy.

 Manual Testing